-China's HNA taps Goldman for planned Pactera U.S. IPO: sources
+Brushing off bank worries, HNA taps Goldman for unit Pactera's IPO: sources

 The mandate for the U.S. initial public offering of Pactera, bought for $675 million in cash last year, is not yet official, the sources said, but the listing could come early next year.

-News of the appointment of Goldman Sachs, a Wall Street stalwart, is a boost for HNA, even without a formal mandate.
+News of the appointment of Goldman Sachs, a Wall Street stalwart, is a boost for HNA, even if the mandate is not official.
 The sprawling conglomerate has seen its banking relationships come under scrutiny in recent weeks, as Beijing reins in what it sees as excessively splashy deals by China's top dealmakers.

-One of the sources said Pactera could see a $200 million pre-IPO funding round close in the third quarter, adding Goldman bankers had spoken to Chinese institutional investors.
+One of the sources said Pactera could see a $200 million pre-IPO funding round close in the third quarter, adding Goldman bankers had spoken to several Chinese institutional investors.
 Some global private equity firms could also be part of that, particularly those that lost out to Blackstone when it bought the business in 2014, the source said.

+The funds raised from the pre-IPO round would be used for a small acquisition deal that Pactera is trying to close in the United States, as well as debt repayment, the source added.

 Goldman advised HNA on the acquisition of Pactera.

-Pactera and HNA did not respond to requests for comment.
-Goldman Sachs declined to comment.
+Pactera did not respond to requests for comment.
+HNA and Goldman declined to comment.

+On Monday, HNA brushed off concerns that some Wall Street banks were shying away from its business, and said it maintained a strong working relationship with key banks including JPMorgan (JPM.N), UBS (UBSG.S) and Morgan Stanley (MS.N).

+Several of the banks have long-standing relationships dating back to HNA's days as a regional airline.

 Reporting by Kane Wu and Julie Zhu in HONG KONG; Editing by Clara Ferreira Marques and Muralikumar Anantharaman